 The international survey asked about six specific withdrawal symptoms: anxiety/panic – 66 percent of those who experienced withdrawal; irritability – 62 percent; dizziness – 44 percent; brain zaps – 42 percent; nightmares – 37 percent; and nausea – 35 percent.
 Many others were spontaneously reported, most frequently: suicidal thoughts, insomnia, pain/aches, sexual dysfunction, anger/aggression, dissociation, diarrhoea, and fatigue.

 We were dismayed to discover, in both the New Zealand and international surveys, that only 1 percent recalled being told anything about withdrawal effects when first prescribed the drugs.
-This made sense, however, when it was pointed out to me, by members of the Committee for Evidence-Based Psychiatry, who had been campaigning on the issue for years, just how inaccurate national guidelines and professional bodies in the UK and elsewhere were.
+This made sense, however, when it was pointed out to me, by members of the Council for Evidence-Based Psychiatry, who had been campaigning on the issue for years, just how inaccurate national guidelines and professional bodies in the UK and elsewhere were.
 They had all adopted the company line, developed at a 1996 industry financed meeting of a ‘consensus panel’, that antidepressant withdrawal effects are rare, mild and brief.

 For example, current American Psychiatric Association guidelines state that symptoms ‘typically resolve without specific treatment over 1–2 weeks’.
 The President of the UK’s Royal College of Psychiatry (RCP) and the Chair of the RCP’s Psychopharmacology Committee wrote in The Times, in February 2018: ‘We know that in the vast majority of patients, any unpleasant symptoms experienced on discontinuing antidepressants have resolved within two weeks of stopping treatment’.
 Repeated requests, and a formal complaint, to the RCP (by myself and many other researchers, professionals and antidepressant users), failed to elicit any research studies supporting the RCP’s claim.
 Meanwhile the UK’s National Institute for Health and Care Excellence (NICE) guidelines stated: ‘symptoms are usually mild and self-limiting over about 1 week, but can be severe, particularly if the drug is stopped abruptly’.
 Freedom of Information requests revealed that those guidelines were also not based on any research.